 Freshly brewed coffee in a carafe, ready for serving.
 Credit: Fernando Pocasangre

-How Can You Help Consumers Understand Flavour Notes?
+How Can You Help Consumers Understand Tasting Notes?

 The good news is that there are many ways we can help consumers approach flavour notes.
 Hosting public cuppings, for example, can get customers talking about what makes an excellent coffee.
 It will help them to recognise and describe certain flavours, strengthen their palate through practice, and place them within a community that’s also using the same vocabulary.